rchovan/npreal2/readme.md

 This repositary contain several branches for different kernels.
+All patches are from AUR repository for npreal2 driver (https://aur.archlinux.org/packages/npreal2/)

 Please use branch "kernel_4.x.x" for kernel version 4.x